Arize-ai/phoenix/docs/evaluation/how-to-evals/evaluating-phoenix-traces.md

 # Overview
-This guide will walk you through the process of evaluating traces captured in Phoenix, and exporting the results to the Phoenix UI.
+This guide will walk you through exporting traces captured in Phoenix, evaluating them programmatically, and  logging the evaluation results back to Phoenix for analysis.

-This process is similar to the [evaluation quickstart guide](https://docs.arize.com/phoenix/evaluation/evals), but instead of creating your own dataset or using an existing external one, you'll export a trace dataset from Phoenix and log the evaluation results to Phoenix.
+This builds on the [evaluation quickstart guide](https://docs.arize.com/phoenix/evaluation/evals), but instead of creating your own dataset or using an existing external one, you'll query traces from Phoenix to create a dataset and log the evaluation results to Phoenix so that the traces are annotated with the evaluations.

 ## Install dependencies & Set environment variables